Petra: Magic in The Rose City

 The Legend of Petra

 Petra, a place where ancient Eastern traditions blend seamlessly with Hellenistic architecture, dates from around 300 B.C, and was the capital of the Nabatean Kingdom.
-Situated between both the Red and the Dead Seas, on our Jordan custom tours you’ll visit the Rose City, nicknamed due to its beautiful pink sandstone cliffs.
+Situated between both the Red Sea and the Dead Sea, on our Jordan custom tours you’ll visit the Rose City, nicknamed due to its beautiful pink sandstone cliffs.

 The main city is accessed through the twists and turns of the narrow canyon known as Al Siq, and was an important crossroads between Arabia, Egypt and Syria-Phoenicia.
 It is the fusion of the classical Hellenistic facades with the traditional Nabatean rock-cut temples and spectacular tombs that has created a unique juxtaposition of architectural styles that bear testimony to civilizations now sadly lost.